ArmandoFerraj/Signal-Prediction/README.md

 # ML Sonar Project: Binary Classification Problem

 Project Overwiew:
--	The task is to train a model that can discriminate metal and rock objects from sonar signals (dataset was downloaded from UCI ML repository).
+-	The task is to train a model that can discriminate metal and rock objects from sonar signals
 -	We explore 6 machine learning algorthms for our model.
 -	Logistic regression, linear discriminant analysis, naïve bayes, classification and regression trees, k nearest negihbors and support vector machines (LR, LDA, NB, CART, LNN, SVM).
 -	We evaluated and compared models using 10 fold cross validation and classification accuracy.